 Live betting, in particular, has snowballed recently, and the top sportsbooks will have several markets available for in-play action.

 Is Daily Fantasy Sports Legal In Arizona?

 Yes.
-As well as sports betting, HB2772 and SB1797 legalized daily fantasy sports contests, mobile draw, and keno.
+As well as sports betting, HB2772, and SB1797 legalized daily fantasy sports contests, mobile draws, and keno.
 The law in Arizona had not previously allowed daily fantasy sports contests to take place before a change in the sports betting rules.

 Arizona Sports Teams

 As we have mentioned above, Arizona has allocated ten licenses for its pro sports franchises and venues.
 There aren’t ten teams yet, so it could take a while for the state to reach max capacity.
 Currently, the following pro teams and sites are eligible to name a betting partner:

 - Phoenix Coyotes (NHL)

 Some of the above Arizona professional sports teams already have partnerships in place, which we have listed above.
 The Arizona Cardinals, in particular, will be an attractive proposition to bet on for locals as NFL betting remains extremely popular across the nation.
 The Arizona Coyotes are also a team on the rise that will attract bettors.